renuo/arjs-demo/README.md

 ## Run

+Try it out here: https://renuo.github.io/arjs-demo/

-You may need to run it in a web server, e.g.
+To run it locally, you may need to run it in a web server, e.g.:

 ```sh
 python -m SimpleHTTPServer
 ```